MartinGer/school_scraper/README.md

 ## Running:

 Crawl the data, this will take quite a while.
-The script will generate a new directory "data".
+The script will save the files in directory "data".
 The result of each scraper is available as json file:
 ```bash
 ./run.py
 ```